Open3DA/LL3DA/README.md

 'trimesh=2.35.39'
 ```

-Download the pre-processed BERT embedding weights from [huggingface](https://huggingface.co/CH3COOK/bert-base-embedding/tree/main).
+Download the pre-processed BERT embedding weights from [huggingface](https://huggingface.co/CH3COOK/bert-base-embedding/tree/main) and store them under the [`./bert-base-embedding`](./bert-base-embedding) folder.
 The weights are **the same** from the official BERT model, we just modified the names of certain parameters.
 </details>